 The hospital administration requires the following documentation for the birth announcement and registry with the local registry office:

-Copies of these documents must be authorised by a notary and must not be older than six months.
+Copies of these documents must be authorized by a notary and must not be older than six months.
 The documents required may vary depending on the nationalities of the parents.
-We therefore recommend contacting the relevant registry office for binding advice regarding your specific case.
+We, therefore, recommend contacting the relevant registry office for binding advice regarding your specific case.

 You can return home when you and your baby are both doing well.
 The date should ideally be discussed with your gynaecologist and the paediatrician.